ksha23/CS407-FactSnap/backend/README.md

 6. Run `make run` to run the backend API locally

 ### Notes
 Check the Makefile for other useful commands.

 You'll likely want to run `make sqlc` after making any adjustments to `sql/` so that you can regenerate the code to interact with the new SQL tables or queries.

+When you run the API, it will run SQL migrations for you during the initialization process.